 Although people cannot control all the risk factors of heart attacks, such as gender, age, and genetics,

 - choosing a healthful diet that’s low in sodium, saturated fats, and sugar

 - maintaining healthy cholesterol and blood pressure

 Fortunately, for most people, having a heart attack does not mean the end of a normal, healthy life.
-However, around 20% of people over age 45 will have further heart attacks in the 5 years following their first.
+However, around

 For this reason, it is important to focus on living a lifestyle that can help prevent heart problems in the future.